 I started to learn about the mind, discovering Zen meditation at the age of 14.
 Eventually, four years later, in 1997 I met a Tibetan teacher and inspired by his warmth and simplicity I decided to visit his monastery in central France.
 I embarked on a traditional contemplative training that took me 9 years.
 During this time I accomplished the traditional 3 year group meditation retreat.
 The time in such a protected environment creates an idea of development.
 However, the real test is to leave the bubble and to see whether any progress has been made.

-So the next step was to return to regular life, partnership, job and see how much impact and reality the mind training has in day to day life.
+Next step was to return to regular life, partnership, job.
+And see how much impact and reality the mind training has in day to day life.

 Applying it to the real world